 - a.
 Temporary removal: no more than 2 school days. - b.
-Available when a "student is charged with a disciplinary offense and the continued presence of the student poses a danger to persons or property, or materially and substantially disrupts the order of the school, and in the Program Administrator's judgment, there is no alternative available to alleviate the danger or disruption."
+Available when a "student is charged with a disciplinary offense and the continued presence of the student poses a danger to persons or property, or materially and substantially disrupts the order of the school, and in the Program Administrator 's judgment, there is no alternative available to alleviate the danger or disruption."
 603 CMR 53.07 - c.
 Program Administrator must immediately notify the Executive Director in writing of the removal and the reasons for it, including a description of the danger presented. - d.
 Student may not be removed unless and until adequate provisions for the student's safety and transportation are made. - e.
-During the 2-day removal, the Program Administrator must: - Make immediate and reasonable efforts to orally notify the student and the student's parent of the emergency removal, the reason for need for emergency removal, and all other required information listed above for notices. - ii.
+During the 2-day removal, the Program Administrator must: - i. the student's parent of the emergency removal, the reason for needfor

+- emergency removal, and all other required information listed above for notices. - ii.
 Provide written notice to student and parent (see long-term suspension written notice requirements above). - iii.
-Provide the student with the opportunity for a hearing and the parent the opportunity to attend the hearing, before the expiration of the 2 school days, unless an extension of time is agreed to by the Program Administrator student and parent. - iv.
+Provide the student with the opportunity for a hearing and the parent the opportunity to attend the hearing, before the expiration of the 2 school days, unless an extension of time is agreed to by the Program Administrator student and parent/guardian. - iv.
 Render a decision orally on the same day as the hearing. - v.
 Provide decision in writing no later than the following school day.